Al-Vait1235711/react-router-test/README.md

 * Configure "homepage" on package.json file
 * Copy index.html to dist/404.html during build (git-gub-actions.yaml)

-* Important: all href links should direct to "[github-user]/github.io/[your-repo-name]/"
+* Important: all href links on your page should direct to "[github-user]/github.io/[your-repo-name]/"

 vite.config.js: